We have this week,

 forward and take the honourable and at the same time arduous, duties of the Mayoralty

 in his desire to serve the interests of Ryde.
-Mr. Blackall, in seconding the proposition,
+Mr.

-mentioned an incident, which came to his knowledge in 1900.
-His wife received
+Blackall, in seconding the proposition, mentioned an incident, which came to his

-a letter from her brother in Chicago, in which he said that one morning he was
+knowledge in 1900.
+His wife received a letter from her brother in Chicago, in

-saloon.
-He went to see what was engaging their attention and found to his delight
+he saw a huge crowd outside a music saloon.
+He went to see what was engaging their

-that the entire window was filled with the compositions of the of their famous
+attention and found to his delight that the entire window was filled with the

-composer, with the legend underneath his portrait, 'Mayor of the town of Ryde,
+compositions of the of their famous composer, with the legend underneath his portrait,

-Isle of Wight, England'.
+'Mayor of the town of Ryde, Isle of Wight, England'.

 In accepting the office, Mr. Maybrick made a characteristically modest speech,